pandas-dev/pandas/doc/source/timeseries.rst

    s_aware

-Both of these :class:`Series` time zone information can be manipulated via the ``.dt`` accessor, see :ref:`here <basics.dt_accessors>`.
+Both of these :class:`Series` time zone information can be manipulated via the ``.dt`` accessor, see :ref:`the dt accessor section <basics.dt_accessors>`.

-For example, to localize and convert a naive stamp to timezone aware.
+For example, to localize and convert a naive stamp to time zone aware.

 .. ipython:: python

    s_naive.dt.tz_localize('UTC').dt.tz_convert('US/Eastern')

 Time zone information can also be manipulated using the ``astype`` method.
-This method can localize AND convert time zone naive timestamps or a convert time zone aware timestamps.
+This method can localize and convert time zone naive timestamps or convert time zone aware timestamps.

 .. ipython:: python

-   # localize and convert a naive timezone
+   # localize and convert a naive time zone
    s_naive.astype('datetime64[ns, US/Eastern]')

    # make an aware tz naive
    s_aware.astype('datetime64[ns]')

-   # convert to a new timezone
+   # convert to a new time zone
    s_aware.astype('datetime64[ns, CET]')

 .. note::